YejinGu/YejinGu.github.io/README.md

     -----------------------------------------------------------------

-Welcome to your Rails project on Cloud9 IDE!
+Hi there!
+Welcome to Cloud9 IDE!

-To get started, just do the following:
+To get you started, we included a small hello world application.

-1. Run the project with the "Run Project" button in the menu bar on top of the IDE.
-2. Preview your new app by clicking on the URL that appears in the Run panel below (https://project-name-beth6152.c9users.io/).
+1) Open the hello-world.html file

+2) Click on the Preview button to open a live preview pane

+3) Make some changes to the file, save, watch the preview, and have fun!

 Happy coding!
 The Cloud9 IDE team